cslant/laravel-telegram-git-notifier/README.md

 - [x] Gollum
 - [x] Watch

-  ... and more events can see in the [all GitHub events available](https://docs.cslant.com/telegram-git-notifier/)
+  ... and more events can be seen in the [all GitHub events available](https://docs.cslant.com/telegram-git-notifier/prologue/event-availability/github)

 ### GitLab Events Available